HHS/simpler-grants-gov/documentation/milestones/individual_milestones/developer_tools.md

 What capabilities / milestones do we expect to be in place at the beginning of work on this milestone?

-- [ ] **API Plan & frontend Plan:** Choosing a set of developer tools for will be depend heavily on the language selected for both the backend and the frontend.
+- [ ] **API & Front-end Planning:** Choosing a set of developer tools will depend heavily on the language selected for both the backend and the frontend.
 - [ ] **Onboard Dev Team:** The dev team should be involved in the selection and implementation of these tools.

 Are there any notable capabilities / milestones do NOT we expect to be in place at the